There are two aspects to Midtown Greenway safety, including physical safety such as when the trail is crowded with users, and potential crime issues.

 Still, we are very concerned whenever there is serious crime in the Greenway, and we want to prevent it.
 Our goal is zero robberies or assaults.
 We must keep the Greenway safe for everyone.

-Our Trail Watch safety patrol bikes the Greenway every night, which has been effective in keeping crime low.
+Our Trail Watch safety patrol bikes the Greenway at night, which has been effective in keeping crime low.
 Our Safety Task Force looks at other things we can do to make the Greenway even safer, such as installing new and better lighting in dark areas.

 We need YOUR help to keep the Greenway safe.
 Most incidents occur late at night, between 10 p.m. and Midnight (or later).
 The perpetrators are almost always a group at least two youth, and the victim is always a lone cyclist.